Protect your business and plan for the future with an Independent IT Health Check

 Our IT Health Check shows you where Windows 10 is still in use and gives you clear, independent advice on what to do next—without selling you anything.

-If you're a small or mid-sized business or not-for-profit still using Windows 10, it's time to take notice: Microsoft will end support for Windows 10 on October 14, 2025.
+If you're a small or mid-sized business or not-for-profit still using Windows 10, it's time to take notice: Microsoft ended support for Windows 10 on October 14, 2025.
+If you are still using Windows 10 in 2026, security and compliance risks are real and will continue to grow over time.

 IT Health Check team